meisl/logicly/README.md

 ```

 ##### Adding NOR and XNOR to the game: Q2 #####
-Now let's go for Q2, here's the Karnough map again:
+Now let's go for Q2, here's the Karnaugh map again:
 ```
     Q2
       \ D[1:0]